 Applicants for the GIP certification exam are required to complete a GI exam training course provided by an approved trainer or that meets the exam blueprint.
-WEF is currently working with partners and our community of trainers to identify training opportunities to address the training requirement to coincide with the exam schedule.
+ECI is currently working with partners and our community of trainers to identify training opportunities to address the training requirement to coincide with the exam schedule.

 Registrations for available exam trainings are noted on the calendar to the right.

 To be added to the notification list of future exam trainings & exams, email firstname.lastname@example.org.